Recovering the geometry of a flat spacetime from background radiation: The frequency function for spacetimes constructed from measured geodesic laminations

 If the segment $[\bar x,\bar y]$ is extensible, i.~e.~ if there exist $\bar x',\bar y'\in I^-(p)\cap \bar D$ with $[\bar x,\bar y]\subset [\bar x',\bar y']$, then we obtain a contradiction to \eqref{supcond}.
 Therefore $[\bar x,\bar y]$ is inextensible, $\bar x$ lies on the tree and $\bar y\in \partial D\cap I^-(p)$.
 This implies that there exists a $\theta\in S^1$ such that the past directed lightlike ray starting at $p$ that is defined by $\theta$ intersects $\partial D$ in $\bar y$ and $\langle v, \bar y-\bar x\rangle=\rho_{p,v}^D(\theta)$. \end{proof}

-An immediate consequence is that if an observer moves along a timelike geodesic then the maximum intensity is increasing with time.
-More generally, Proposition \ref{maxint} allows us to give estimates for the maximal intensity of domains that are contained in each other.
+An immediate consequence is that if an observer moves along a timelike geodesic then the maximum frequency is increasing with time.
+More generally, Proposition \ref{maxint} allows us to give estimates for the maximum frequency of domains that are contained in each other.

 \begin{cor} Let $D,D'$ be domains with $p\in D\subset D'$.
 Then for all $v\in\mathbb H^2$:

 \end{cor}